 Fitting Shape to Shape

 A dynamic system such as the food safety and quality assurance system that is ever-changing due to numerous variables requires a dynamic assessment approach.
 This can be most reasonably achieved through internal audits.
 Only in an internal audit environment can the many variables governing food safety and quality assurance be studied and effectively addressed.
-The unique dynamism within an operation cannot be effectively addressed by so-called standardized audits that are, by nature, generic.
+The unique dynamism within an operation cannot be effectively addressed by so-called standardized audits that are, by nature, generic with typically fixated sets of requirements.
 Standardized snapshot audits tend to provide a bulk of information that becomes obsolete as soon as the assessment is completed.
 Hence the phrase: "at the time of this audit" is frequently found or implied in generic audit reports.
 Audits need to be designed or (shaped) to fit the dynamic systems that they evaluate.

 Posted by Felix Amiri